okpalandev/vacuum/README.md

 # Vacuum
+# A numerical computation library for building Lua Games.

 ### Desgined for building games ,vacuum.lua is a numerical computation library for Lua.It is designed to be a lightweight library to be  for physics manipulation within game development.